Forget endless crunches that do nothing for your lower abs. Imagine getting that coveted V-cut physique you’ve always wanted.

 During it, your upper body remains on the mat as you contract your abs to draw your legs towards your chest.

 It offers many of the same benefits as the traditional crunch.
-As your neck and most of your back, stay on the ground, it’s thought to be easier on your spine.
+Since your neck and most of your back are on the ground, it is thought to be easier on your lower back.

 Level: Beginner and Intermediate